Jan Hus

 Did Jan Hus ever recant?

 Jan Hus did not recant.
 He maintained his beliefs and refused to renounce his teachings, even when faced with execution.
-He believed that recanting would be a betrayal of his conscience and the truth as he understood it.

 What is the difference between Hussitism and orthodox Christianity?